How could an abduction prevention order help me?

 There are a number of different things that an abduction prevention order can include.
 For example, the order could:

-- Set up travel restrictions that require a person traveling with your child outside of a certain area to give you a travel itinerary, list of addresses and phone numbers to where your child will be staying, and copies of all travel documents (i.e. airline tickets); and/or
+- set up travel restrictions that require a person traveling with your child outside of a certain area to give you a travel itinerary, list of addresses and phone numbers to where your child will be staying, and copies of all travel documents, such as airline tickets;

-- Completely prohibit the other party from removing the child from the state or the country without first getting permission from the court or your written consent; and/or
+- completely prohibit the other party from removing the child from the state or the country without first getting permission from the court or your written consent;

-- Require that the other party register the order in another state before taking your child into that state; and/or
+- require that the other party register the order in another state before taking your child into that state;

-- Require that your child’s passport be surrendered to your attorney or the judge; and/or
+- require that your child’s passport be surrendered to your attorney or the judge;

-- Limit the other parent’s visitation or require that it be supervised until the judge thinks that there is no longer a threat of abduction; and /or
+- limit the other parent’s visitation or require that it be supervised until the judge thinks that there is no longer a threat of abduction; and

 Note: Remember that an abduction prevention order does not guarantee your child’s safety and should be used in conjunction with other safety measures.
 For help in creating a safety plan, you may want to talk to an advocate at a local domestic violence organization.
 Please see KS Advocates and Shelters to find one in your area.